yuqitanyq/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all patrons using the `patron list` command.
 Ensure that there is only one patron in the patron list.

-   2. Test case: `patron edit n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
+   2. Test case: `patron edit 2 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
       Expected: Patron list remain unchanged.
 Error details shown in the status message.

-   3. Test case: `patron edit 0 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
-      Expected: Patron list remain unchanged.
-Error details shown in the status message.

-   4. Test case: `patron edit 2 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
-      Expected: Patron list remain unchanged.
-Error details shown in the status message.

-2. Editing patrons while none of the optional fields are provided.

-   1. Prerequisites: List all patrons using the `patron list` command.
-Ensure that there is at least one patron in the patron list.

-   2. Test case: `patron edit 1`<br>
-      Expected: Patron list remain unchanged.
-Error details shown in the status message.

-3. Editing patrons while the provided name matches that of another patron apart from the one being edited.
+2. Editing patrons while the provided name matches that of another patron apart from the one being edited.

    1. Prerequisites: List all books using the `patron list` command.
 Ensure that there is more than one patron in the patron list.
 Ensure that the name of a patron other than the first one matches "John Cena".

    2. Test case: `patron edit 1 n/John Cena`<br>
       Expected: Patron list remain unchanged.
 Error details shown in the status message.

-4. Editing patrons while the provided id matches that of another patron apart from the one being edited.

-   1. Prerequisites: List all books using the `patron list` command.
-Ensure that there is more than one patron in the patron list.
-Ensure that the id of a patron other than the first one matches "A2222222H".

-   2. Test case: `patron edit 1 s/A2222222H`<br>
-      Expected: Patron list remain unchanged.
-Error details shown in the status message.

-5. Editing patrons while the provided email matches that of another patron apart from the one being edited.

-   1. Prerequisites: List all books using the `patron list` command.
-Ensure that there is more than one patron in the patron list.
-Ensure that the email of a patron other than the first one matches "johncena@u.nus.edu".

-   2. Test case: `patron edit 1 e/johncena@u.nus.edu`<br>
-      Expected: Patron list remain unchanged.
-Error details shown in the status message.

-6. Editing patrons while the provided index and parameters are valid.
+3. Editing patrons while the provided index and parameters are valid.

    1. Prerequisites: List all books using the `patron list` command.
 Ensure that there is at least one patron in the patron list.
 Ensure that no other patron other than the first one has a name, id or email that matches "John Cena", "A2222222H", "johncena@u.nus.edu" respectively.